fenago/rabbitmq-jupyterlab/Lab_7_learning.md

-In this chapter, we provided a list of performance tuning tips that can be used to build a proper approach for the tuning of the performance of the RabbitMQ message broker.
+In this lab, we provided a list of performance tuning tips that can be used to build a proper approach for the tuning of the performance of the RabbitMQ message broker.
 We discussed how to measure the performance using the [**PerfTest**] utility provided by the RabbitMQ Java